-Your Nominated Representative can place full or partial switch orders between all Investment Options by using the Investment Switch function available in the Secure Online Portal.
-Paper instructions are not accepted.
+You can place full or partial switch orders between all Investment Options by using the Investment Switch function in the Secure Online Portal.

 When placing Investment Switch orders a single sale investment order may be placed with multiple "buy" orders on a percentage basis.
 The buy instructions will be placed once proceeds from the sale have been cleared.